- Donald Trump shocked the globe by soundly defeating Hillary Clinton to become the 45th president of the United States.

 "We're going to make America great again, We're going to do a lot of great things."

-— Nathaniel Myerson
+Listen to the interview here. — Nathaniel Myerson

 How a Trump presidency might upend the Middle East